starkandwayne-attic/starkandwayne.github.com/_posts/2013-04-12-jenkins-builds-from-cli.md

 $ java -jar jenkins-cli.jar -s http://myjenkins help -i ~/.ssh/id_rsa
 {% endhighlight %}

-Sadly, the Jenkins CLI doesn't remember these flags and you have to pass them ever single time.
+Sadly, the Jenkins CLI doesn't remember these flags and you have to pass them every single time.

 I'm not a security expert, but the former option is the weaker security option.
 The `mypassword` value will be stored in your shell history and possibly also exposed over network traffic (since the example `http://myjenkins` uses the non-encrypted http protocol).